The capillary $L_p$-Minkowski problem: Introduction

 where $e\coloneqq -E_{n+1}=(0, \cdots, 0,-1)$, $E_{n+1}$ is the $(n+1)$-th unit coordinate vector in $\ov{\RR^{n+1}_+}$.
 We call $\widehat{\S}$ a \textit{capillary convex body} if $\widehat{\S}$ is a bounded closed region in $\ol{\RR^{n+1}_+}$ enclosed by the convex capillary hypersurface $\S$ and $\p\RR^{n+1}_+$, and denote $\wh{\p\S}\coloneqq \p (\wh\S)\setminus \S\subset \p\RR^{n+1}_+$.
 As in \cite[Section 2]{MWW-AIM}, we use the \textit{capillary Gauss map} where $\nu$ is the usual Gauss map.
 It turns out that $\tilde \nu$ is a diffeomorphism map (see \cite[Section 2]{MWWX}), thus we can reparametrize $\S$ using its inverse on $\C_\theta$.
 Hence, we also view the usual support function $h$ of $\S$ as a function defined on $\C_\theta$.
 Denote $\mathcal{K}_\theta$ as the set of all capillary convex bodies in $\ol{\mathbb{R}^{n+1}_{+}}$, and $\mathcal{K}^{\circ}_{\theta}$ as the family of capillary convex bodies with the origin as an interior point of the flat part of their boundary.

-The primary goal of this paper is to study the \textit{capillary $L_p$-surface area measure} $dS^c_{p}$ for a convex capillary body in $\ol{\RR^{n+1}_+}$, which is defined by where $d\sigma$ is the standard area element on $\C_\theta$, and $h$ are the support functions of $\C_\theta$ and $\S$ resp.
+The primary goal of this paper is to study the \textit{capillary $L_p$-surface area measure} $dS^c_{p}$ for a convex capillary body in $\ol{\RR^{n+1}_+}$, which is defined by where $d\sigma$ is the standard area element on $\C_\theta$, and $h$ are the support functions of $\C_\theta$ and $\S$ respectively.
 See Eq. \eqref{capillary-L-p-area} and Section \ref{sec2} for more details.
-Thus it is natural to study its analogous regular $L_{p}$-Minkowski problem for $d S_{p}^c$, which serves as a capillary counterpart of the classical $L_p$-Minkowski problem.
+Thus it is natural to study the regular $L_p$-Minkowski problem for $d S_{p}^c$, which serves as a capillary counterpart of the classical $L_p$-Minkowski problem.

 \